ianjure/markov-chain-trading/README.md

 where $X_n$ represents the state at time $n$.

-The goal of this project is to develop a simple Markov trading model using historical stock price data and simulate its potential market returns in an options trading environment.
+The goal of this project is to develop a simple Markov trading model using historical stock price data and simulate its potential market returns.
 Additionally, we will deploy a web application that allows users to test the model's effectiveness.

 ## Data Overview
 We will obtain historical price data for the stock from **Yahoo Finance** using the [yfinance](https://pypi.org/project/yfinance/) library.
 This dataset will include columns for both the opening and closing prices, which are essential for simulating the trading strategy.